Optimal Correlated Equilibria in General-Sum Extensive-Form Games: Fixed-Parameter Algorithms, Hardness, and Two-Sided Column-Generation: Two-Sided Column Generation Approach

+The set of linear constraints defining $\mc V$ is polynomially-sized.
+Moreover, the set of correlation plans is a subset of the von Stengel-Forges polytope, that is, $\Xi \subseteq \mc V$ \cite{Stengel08:Extensive}.

+The notation in this section is different from that in the preceding section: $\vec\xi$ here is indexed by {\em relevant sequence pairs}, whereas $\vec\xi$ in \Cref{se:cp} is indexed by {\em sequences for the mediator in the augmented game}.
+However, the two notations essentially describe the same thing: given a history $h^\tau$ of any of the augmented games, we identify the realization-form player reach probability $\vec\xi[h^\tau]$ with the term $\vec\xi[\sigma_1(h^\tau), \sigma_2(h^\tau)]$, where $\sigma_i(h^\tau) = \sigma_i(\tau)$ if $\tau$ is a trigger of player $i$, and otherwise $\sigma_i(h)$ (that is, $\sigma_i(h^\tau)$ is the sequence of recommendations that the mediator has given to player $i$ on the path to node $h^\tau$ in the augmented game.)

-Finally, a \emph{semi-randomized correlation plan} is composed of a deterministic sequence form strategy for one player, while the other player independently plays a mixed strategy. \begin{definition}[\cite{Farina21:Connecting}] The sets of semi-randomized correlation plans are
+Finally, a \emph{semi-randomized correlation plan} is composed of a deterministic sequence form strategy for one player, while the other player independently plays a mixed strategy\footnote{The ideas in this section also naturally extend to games with more than two players, where a semi-randomized correlation plan is a correlation plan in which a single player is allowed to randomize and the other players must play pure strategies.
+The notation for that would be significantly more cumbersome, and the performance benefit would be less noticeable because the majority of players would still be forced to play pure strategies; as such, we restrict our attention in this section to the two-player case.}. \begin{definition}[\cite{Farina21:Connecting}] The sets of semi-randomized correlation plans are